 What is the scope of your research?
 What questions are you trying to answer?

 Anna Gianlorenco: Several studies have demonstrated promising results of taVNS.
 However, there is a lack of mechanistic studies to investigate its effect on neural network and autonomic nervous system.
 In this clinical trial, we are assessing taVNS in healthy subjects looking for potential biomarkers such as EEG metrics and HRV.
+Please: Move this interview to be the second one.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.